sftcd/happykey/README.md

 built against a master/tip version of OpenSSL such as my fork.)

 - Started coding up draft-05 of HPKE on 20200810
-- Got more test vectors validating, after the x-coord fix to the spec and when I fixed the KDF being used with the KEM.
-See ``tvtest.sh`` output - 24 tests pass, 72 fail as of now (all the auth/psk/pskauth ones) and 84 don't match a test vector.
+- All the latest test vector validate, after the x-coord fix to the spec and when I fixed the KDF being used with the KEM and got the PSK and AUTH modes fixed.
+  See ``tvtest.sh`` output - 96 tests pass,
+  and 84 don't match a test vector.
 - All 480 local tests (``./alltest.sh``) are working.

 On 20200121, I started to integrate this into a guess as to what the next ESNI